vitaliishchudlo/starnavi_task/README.md

 ##Running locally
-Clone the repository to your local machine.
+Clone the repository to your local machine and **go to the master branch**.
 With virtualenv enviroment activated install requirements:
 ```
 $ pip3 install -r requirements.txt
 ```